akt0001c/ToDoRepo/README.md

 ## Installation & Getting started
-Detailed instructions on how to install, configure, and get the project running.
-For BE/FS projects- Open terminal at a particular location on your system where you want to save your project and follow below commands:
+Detailed instructions on how to install, configure, and get the project running- Open terminal at a particular location on your system where you want to save your project and follow below commands:

 ```git clone https://github.com/akt0001c/ToDoRepo.git